Western Dry Dock and Shipbuilding Company: Beginning

 Entrepreneur James Whalen began the company in 1909.
 Letters patent issued at Port Arthur in February 1909 and construction began in 1910 after negotiations with The American Ship Building Company, which supplied top management and skilled workmen.
 The initial cost CAD$650,000.
 The officers at the time were James Whalen, President from 1910 to 1924; Irving S. Fenn from the American Ship Building Company, Secretary-Treasurer; and Hugh Simms, Superintendent.

 The first ship to enter the dry dock was Dunelm, a cargo vessel that docked on 16 April 1911.
 The first passenger vessel was Hamonte, which docked on 29 July 1911.
-1914 marked the launching of W. Grant Norden, later known as Donnacona, a 625 ft vessel that was completely built at Western Dry Dock.
-W. Grant Norden was the largest Canadian-built freighter on the Great Lakes for 20 years.
+1914 marked the launching of W. Grant Morden, later known as Donnacona, a 625 ft vessel that was completely built at Western Dry Dock.
+W. Grant Morden was the largest Canadian-built freighter on the Great Lakes for 20 years.
 1914 also marked the construction and launch of SS Sicamous and SS Naramata, two steamships that operated on Okanagan Lake, British Columbia.